-- 98% effective when you use the method correctly every time
+- 98% effective when you use the method correctly every time.

-- 82% effective when you don’t always use the method correctly
+- 82% effective when you don’t always use the method correctly every time.

 What is it?

-Most male condoms are made of latex.
+Most external condoms are made of latex.

 - Condoms are widely available for sale without a prescription.

 - Allows both partners to take responsibility for contraception.

 - Condoms can be used with other methods of contraception to practise safer sex and prevent unplanned pregnancy and STIs.